tomjmanuel/SLICER_KWAVE/README.md

-# SLICER_ICP_REGISTRATION
+# PLUS_SLICER_OPTICAL_TRACKING
-This branch is for Michelle developing optical tracking
+This branch provide instructions and templates for using PLUS with the optical tracking setup.